WordPress and Blogging Glossary

 Although you can directly edit each HTML tag with CSS or do that for each page, CSS is most commonly stored in a style.php file where one can define the “makeup rules” and then just call the file before opening each page in your website.
 CSS is fairly simple to learn and understand and once you get on board with it you’ll be changing the way your site looks with ease.

-A toolset which can be found under Appearance menu.
-This set of tools helps users in basic customization of their themes.
-That includes changing background colors and images, changing the way header is displayed, adding menus, favicons, site titles and descriptions, etc.
+A toolset can be found under the Appearance menu.
+This set of tools helps users in the basic customization of their themes.
+That includes changing background colors and images, changing the way the header is displayed, adding menus, favicons, site titles, and descriptions, etc.

 Customizer differs from theme to theme and options depend on a developer.
 While it is a really good tool to help you get started, Customizer allows only the most basic customization of your theme.

 The main administration screen which you see when you first log in to your WordPress account.
 It gives you a summary of information about your site or the entire network.
 Along with that, you get basic info about other plugins and widgets you’ve installed.

 When it comes to hosting your site on a server, there are few options for you to choose from.
 Unlike Shared and VPS servers, a Dedicated server is given to one client only.
 If you rent this kind of server, you get all of its resources and no one else is able to use that machine for hosting a site.
 Dedicated servers are mostly used for hosting websites with a lot of information and high traffic which demand more computing power and internet resources.
 Of course, this kind of server is more expensive than a shared or VPS server and you most likely won’t be needing one if you’re just starting a website.

 Once you install WordPress, it will come with the default theme which is also known as a fallback theme.
 Just in case something goes wrong with your theme of choice, default theme will be loaded – it will fall back and act as an understudy.
 The default theme in WordPress is currently Twenty Fifteen.